Statement of Principles

 Editors should take care in photographic and image selection and treatment.
 Any technical manipulation that could mislead readers should be noted and explained.

 A publicationís willingness to correct errors enhances its credibility and, often, defuses complaint.
-Significant errors should be admitted and promptly corrected, giving the correction fair prominence.
+Significant errors should be promptly corrected with fair prominence.
 In some circumstances it will be appropriate to offer an apology and a right of reply to an affected person or persons.